 - R2 has no egress fees and speaks the S3 API — a straightforward choice for image storage in an app where reads far outnumber writes.

-- Web and mobile share the same architecture and naming conventions, but not the implementation: file selection, compression, and env var exposure all differ enough that a shared package would hurt more than it helps.
+- Web and mobile share the same architecture and naming conventions, but not the implementation: file selection and compression differ enough that a shared package would hurt more than it helps.

-- Images are compressed in stages — resize first, reduce quality only if necessary — so most photos pass through quickly.
+- Images are compressed in stages — pass through, resize, then reduce quality only if necessary — so most photos never get re-encoded at low quality.

 Aspect | Web (Next.js) | Mobile (Expo) |